Research Support Fund

 - Intellectual property and technology transfer costs associated with transferring discoveries and innovations from academia to the private, public and not-for-profit sectors.

 How the Federal RSF is calculated

 UAlberta must apply annually for the Federal RSF.
 The amount awarded is based on UAlberta’s averaged Tri-Agency funding received by UAlberta (and its affiliated research hospitals and institutes) in the previous three years.
 Organizations are considered an affiliate if federally funded research conducted there contributes to the applicant institution's research excellence and/or the applicant institution incurs indirect costs for federally funded research conducted at the affiliate institution.
-UAlberta has two affiliated institutions: Alberta Health Services and the National Institute for Nanotechnology.
+UAlberta affiliated institution is Alberta Health Services.

 UAlberta's federal indirect costs of research funding